7 Simple Steps to NDIS Registration

 Being an NDIS service-provider signals to participants you’re trustworthy and competent.
 So you must first prove you meet the standards of the National Quality and Safeguarding Framework (QSF).

 To do this, you’ll be required to generate extensive business policies and processes before you can be accepted for registration and pass compliance.

 So there’s no need to try drafting your own, or pay thousands of dollars to a lawyer to write you multiple policies and processes from scratch.

-As a subscriber to Centro CORE, you’ll also get careful, step-by-step guidance on NDIS registration and compliance – including how to complete the tricky self-assessment module.
+As a subscriber, you’ll also get careful, step-by-step guidance on NDIS registration and compliance – including how to complete the tricky self-assessment module.

 7. Submitting your application

 Once you’ve prepared each of the previous steps, you should be ready to apply.
 To do this online, you’ll need to sign up for a PRODA account, in order to access the NDIS “myplace” portal.

 From there, you complete an ‘Intent to register’ application and you’ll be taken through the process to register your chosen Services and Supports and upload your supporting files.